johnbrc/MPD-Distribution/content/modules/M4/MPD-M4.md

 ### Sending ###

 Related to [*The strategy of sending*]

->	**Discuss what it means to be sent---including whether it is something that happens once, regularly, or continuously**
+>	**Discuss what it means to be sent—including whether it is something that happens once, regularly, or continuously.**

 - 	What is the role of the Holy Spirit in sending the whole Messianic Community?